-What I described above is just the tip of an iceberg.
+What I described above is just the tip of the iceberg.
 The Black Forest is full of tiny hidden gems like that.
 One could go there every week and never run out of exciting sites to explore.

 Each one is so unique and adorable that you might find yourself captivated and not wanting to leave.
 And that’s great too!
 Let yourself appreciate the beauty of the Northern Black Forest – it truly is spectacular in winter.
 You can always come back for more later.

 I’ll leave you with that.
 The winter will be over before you know it, so get out there and have fun.
 And if you happen to read this during a different season, don’t worry – the Black Forest is gorgeous throughout the year.
-Check out my other articles for some inspiration, and come say “Hi” on Instagram or Facebook.
-I’m always happy to see new faces.